U.S. News & World Report Best Colleges Ranking

-The U.S. News & World Report Best Colleges Ranking is an annual set of rankings of colleges and universities in the United States, first published in 1983.
+U.S. News & World Report Best Colleges Ranking is an annual set of rankings of colleges and universities in the United States, which was first published by U.S. News & World Report in 1983.
+It has been described as the most influential institutional ranking in the country.

-Although the rankings are the most influential of their kind in the United States, they have been widely denounced by many higher education experts.
+The Best Colleges rankings have raised controversy, and they have been denounced by several education experts.
 Detractors argue that they rely on self-reported, sometimes fraudulent data by the institutions, encourage gamesmanship by institutions looking to improve their rank, imply a false precision by deriving an ordinal ranking from questionable data, contribute to the admissions frenzy by unduly highlighting prestige, and ignore individual fit by comparing institutions with widely diverging missions on the same scale.

-Columbia University was removed from the 2022 rankings due to misreported data, where it was originally tied for second; the remaining "national universities" were not renumbered.